MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/06-conclusion.md

 ## Writing code at Cornell

-There are many local opportunities at the University of Michigan or around the Ann Arbor campus to find coding support, learn new programming skills, and connect with other users.
+There are many local opportunities at Cornell to find coding support, learn new programming skills, and connect with other users.

 ### Get help and connect